 Some security officers are brilliant people working to gain experience towards a job in law enforcement, while others like the flexible schedules that allow them to work their way through college.
 Many officers already have advanced degrees.
 The best security companies provide more than a warm body in a uniform.
 They provide sharp, capable, ambitious professionals who care about doing a great job.

 Myth 2: The Companies With The Cheapest Rates Are The Best Option

-Obviously there are companies that charge a little more than they’re worth, but there are others that charge a rate that is so low that they have to compromise quality service to meet that price.
-Price should be part of your decision but when it comes to security companies the highest is not always the best and the lowest is not always the worst.
+Obviously, some companies charge a little more than they’re worth, but there are others that charge a rate that is so low that they have to compromise quality service to meet that price.
+Price should be part of your decision but when it comes to security companies the highest is not always the best, and the lowest is not always the worst.
 Be sure to look at the total picture.

 Myth 3: All Security Companies Run Background Checks Before Hiring Officers

 Whether or not a company runs background checks before hiring an officer often depends on the policy of that company and the licensing process of the jurisdiction.

 The Maryland State Police Licensing Division manages security licenses in Maryland.
 Maryland runs background checks upon receiving the licensing application.
 However, it may take as long as two to three months to obtain the results.
 Many companies hire officers and start them working while the background check is being completed.
 In other words, someone could be working for three full months before you have any verified knowledge of their background.
 You can learn more about the Maryland security guard licensing process here

 Security licenses in Virginia are managed by the Department of Criminal Justice Services Private Security Services Program (DCJS).
 DCJS runs background checks upon receiving the licensing application.
 However, it may take several weeks before results are received.
 Similar to Maryland, many security companies in The Commonwealth hire officers without performing background investigation and start them working while the background check is being completed.

 Security Companies in Washington DC